 The SANS cultural resources survey and National Register nomination was self-funded by SANS residents, with financial assistance and grant submissions provided by the Sag Harbor Partnership, a local not-for-profit organization dedicated to the preservation and enhancement of the quality of life in the village.
 The SANS survey project was awarded a $6,400 Preserve NY grant and an additional $4,600 grant from the Robert David Lion Gardiner Foundation.

-After the Village of Sag Harbor declined the community’s requests to officially sponsor the project in 2017, the Sag Harbor Partnership agreed to serve as the fiscal sponsor for the successful grant applications.
+After the Village of Sag Harbor declined the community’s requests to officially sponsor the survey project in 2017, the Sag Harbor Partnership agreed to serve as the fiscal sponsor for grant applications.
 More recently, however, Sag Harbor’s Village Board decided to sponsor a 2018 state grant in support of a $16,000 municipal survey to update the existing Sag Harbor Village Historic District, which borders the western portion of SANS.
 It is not yet known if village officials will incorporate SANS into their forthcoming reassessment of locally designated historic resources.

 Located just east of the old Sag Harbor Village Historic District, African American families began purchasing property in SANS for summer retreats during the late 1940s when people of color faced widespread racial segregation, violence, and discrimination that prevented them from accessing beaches and resorts across the country.